Lee Kuan Yew: Illness and death

-On 15 February 2013, Lee was admitted to Singapore General Hospital after suffering a prolonged cardiac dysrhythmia, which was followed by a brief stoppage of blood flow to the brain.
+On 15 February 2013, Lee was admitted to Singapore General Hospital following a prolonged cardiac dysrhythmia, which was followed by a brief stoppage of blood flow to the brain.
 For the first time in his career as a Member of Parliament (MP), Lee missed the annual Chinese New Year dinner at his constituency, where he was supposed to be the guest-of-honour.
 He was subsequently discharged, but continued to receive anti-coagulant therapy.

 The following year, Lee missed his constituency's Chinese New Year dinner for the second consecutive time owing to bodily bacterial invasion.
-In April 2014, a photo depicting a cadaverous Lee was released online, drawing strong reactions from netizens.
+In April 2014, a photo depicting a thin and frail Lee was released online, drawing strong reactions from netizens.
+According to Lee's daughter, Lee Wei Ling, Lee had discussed euthanasia which is not a legal option in Singapore.

-On 5 February 2015, suffering from pneumonia, Lee was hospitalised and was put on a ventilator at the intensive care unit of Singapore General Hospital, although his condition was reported initially as "stable".
+On 5 February 2015, Lee was hospitalised for pneumonia and was put on a ventilator at the intensive care unit of Singapore General Hospital, although his condition was reported initially as "stable".
 A 26 February update stated that he was again being given antibiotics, while being sedated and still under mechanical ventilation.
-From 17 to 22 March, Lee continued weakening as he suffered an infection while on life support, and he was described as "critically ill".
+From 17 to 22 March, Lee continued weakening as he developed an infection while on life support, and he was described as "critically ill".

 On 18 March that year, a death hoax website reported false news of Lee's death.
 The suspect is an unidentified minor who created a false webpage that resembled the PMO official website.
 Several international news organisations reported on Lee's death based on this and later retracted their statements.

-On 23rd of that same month, Singapore Prime Minister Lee Hsien Loong announced his father's death at the age of 91.
-Lee had died at 3:18am Singapore Standard Time (UTC+08:00).
+On 23 March 2015, Singapore Prime Minister Lee Hsien Loong announced his father's death at the age of 91.
+Lee had died at 03:18 Singapore Standard Time (UTC+08:00).
 A week of national mourning took place, during which time Lee was lying in state at Parliament House.
 As a mark of respect, State flags at all Government buildings were flown at half-mast.
 During this time, 1.7 million Singaporean residents as well as world leaders paid tribute to him at Parliament house and community tribute sites throughout the country.
-A state funeral for Lee was held on 29th of that same month and attended by world leaders.
+A state funeral for Lee was held on 29 March and attended by world leaders.
 Later that day, Lee was cremated in a private ceremony at the Mandai Crematorium.